Partner, Head of Abuse Claims

 You may be worried about talking about your experience, but we’ll listen carefully to you and treat you sensitively at all times.
 We want to make the abuse claims process as stress-free as possible for you.

-Our expert Abuse Claims Solicitors can give you a free confidential consultation, where we’ll need to understand more about what happened to you.
+Our expert Abuse Claims Solicitors can give you some initial free advice, where we’ll need to understand more about what happened to you.
 We will listen to you and give you advice about whether you can bring a claim.
-We can also give you with details of organisations who could give you additional support.
+We can provide you with details of support organisations and survivors groups who are specialists in providing support to abuse survivors.

 We’ll work with you to answer any questions you may have and guide you throughout the religious abuse claims process.
 Ask us about Legal Aid or if we can handle your claim on a No Win, No Fee basis.